nosarthur/gita/README.md

 ## <a name='superman'></a> Superman mode

-The superman mode delegates any git command/alias.
+The superman mode delegates any `git` command or alias.
 Usage:

 ```